Kumari Nahappan: Career

-In 2012, then secretary of state Hillary Clinton was presented one of Nahappan’s red chilli pepper sculptures by Singapore’s then minister of foreign affairs, K. Shanmugam, during his trip to the United States.
+In 2012, then secretary of state Hillary Clinton was presented one of Nahappan's red chilli pepper sculptures by Singapore's then minister of foreign affairs, K. Shanmugam, during his trip to the United States.

-At the Singapore Biennale in 2013, Nahappan exhibited Anahata, an installation which comprised 4,000kg worth of saga seeds piled together in a conical shape within the exhibition space.
+At the Singapore Biennale in 2013, Nahappan exhibited Anahata, an installation which comprised 4,000 kg worth of saga seeds piled together in a conical shape within the exhibition space.
 In 2014, Nahappan would create two large bronze apple sculptures, Apollo and Artemis for the Farrer Park Hotel.
 In 2016, Nahappan participated in public art exhibition ENVISION: Sculptures @ the Garden City, presenting the work Road to Fifty (2015) which consisted of 50 giant fibre-glass saga seeds painted red scattered along Empress Place Lawn.
 The same year, an installation by Nahappan would be commissioned for Once Upon A Time in Little India, the first special exhibition at the Indian Heritage Centre.
 The work, The Weighing Scales, featured three tonnes of saga seeds spilling out from weighing scales and down a flight of stairs at the centre, examining the vanishing trade of goldsmiths in Little India, who traditionally used saga seeds as a weighing measure for precious metals.

 In 2017, Nahappan presented Chanting Rosary (2017) for the Anima Mundi collateral event in conjunction with the Venice Biennale 2017.
 The work featured her signature giant red saga seeds at the Palazzo Ca'Zanardi in Venice, Italy, with several seeds also installed floating along the city's canals.
 In 2019, Nahappan's work would be exhibited at the Personal Structures collateral exhibition, organised by the European Cultural Centre and held in conjunction with the Venice Biennale 2019.
 For this, she would exhibit Talktime (2019) at the Marinaressa Gardens in Venice, a large sculpture depicting two chilli peppers entwined.
 Later in 2019 for the Indian Heritage Centre exhibition From the Coromandel Coast to the Straits: Revisiting Our Tamil Heritage, Nahappan would create Masala, a "spice garden" installation rendering three key spices of Tamil cuisine in sculptural form: milagai (chilli), krambu (clove) and jadikai (nutmeg).